severin-lemaignan/ros-qml-plugin/README.md

 ------------

 - `qt5`.
 On Debian/Ubuntu: `apt install qmake qt5-default qtdeclarative5-dev`
-- ROS (tested with ROS kinectic, but should work with other versions as well)
+- ROS (tested with ROS kinectic and noetic, but should work with other versions as well).
+Required ROS packages are:
+    - `ros-<distrib>-roscpp`
+    - `ros-<distrib>-tf`
+    - `ros-<distrib>-image-transport`
+    - `ros-<distrib>-visualization-msgs`

+*Note that this has only been tested on Linux, and would likely require significant work to get it to work on a different operating system.*

 Installation
 ------------